This post may contain affiliate links.

 - Cheese: Monterey Jack cheese or a mix of Jack and mild or sharp cheddar cheese.

-- Pulled Pork: Leftover pulled pork (carnitas) is ideal.
+- Pulled Pork: Leftover Mexican pulled pork (pork carnitas) is ideal.
+Or use Chicken Carnitas for a lighter option.

 - Oil: A little bit of olive oil or vegetable oil for crisping up the pulled pork in a skillet.